Summary of Significant Accounting Policies

 Trade Receivables and Allowance for Doubtful Accounts

-We carry unsecured trade receivables at the original invoice amount less an estimate made for doubtful accounts based on a monthly review of all outstanding amounts.
+The Company carries unsecured trade receivables at the original invoice amount less an estimate made for doubtful accounts based on a monthly review of all outstanding amounts.
 Management determines the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer’s financial condition, credit history and current economic conditions.
-We write off trade receivables when we deem them uncollectible.
-We record recoveries of trade receivables previously written off when we receive them.
-We consider a trade receivable to be past due if any portion of the receivable balance is outstanding for more than ninety days.
-We do not charge interest on past due receivables.
-The Company does not have an allowance for doubtful accounts as of April 3, 2021 or January 2, 2021.
+The Company writes off trade receivables when deemed uncollectible.
+The Company records recoveries of trade receivables previously written off when payment is received.
+The Company considers a trade receivable to be past due if any portion of the receivable balance is outstanding for more than ninety days.
+The Company does not charge interest on past due receivables.
+The Company has no allowance for doubtful accounts as of July 2, 2022 or January 1, 2022.

 Inventories, consisting primarily of appliances, are stated at the lower of cost, determined on a specific identification basis, or net realizable value.
-We provide estimated provisions for the obsolescence of our appliance inventories, including adjustment to market, based on various factors, including the age of such inventory and our management’s assessment of the need for such provisions.
+The Company provides estimated provisions for the obsolescence of appliance inventories, including adjustment to market, based on various factors, including the age of such inventory and management’s assessment of the need for such provisions.
 We look at historical inventory aging reports and margin analyses in determining our provision estimate.
 A revised cost basis is used once a provision for obsolescence is recorded.
-The Company does not have a reserve for excess or obsolete inventory at April 3, 2021 or January 2, 2021.
+The Company has no reserve for excess or obsolete inventory as of July 2, 2022 or January 1, 2022.

 Property and Equipment

-We periodically review our property and equipment when events or changes in circumstances indicate that their carrying amounts may not be recoverable or their depreciation or amortization periods should be accelerated.
+The Company periodically reviews property and equipment when events or changes in circumstances indicate that their carrying amounts may not be recoverable or their depreciation or amortization periods should be accelerated.
 We assess recoverability based on several factors, including our intention with respect to maintaining our facilities and projected discounted cash flows from operations.
 An impairment loss would be recognized for the amount by which the carrying amount of the assets exceeds their fair value, as approximated by the present value of their projected discounted cash flows.

 The Company accounts for intangible assets in accordance with ASC 350, Intangibles—Goodwill and Other.
 Under ASC 350, intangible assets subject to amortization, shall be reviewed for impairment in accordance with the Impairment or Disposal of Long-Lived Assets in ASC 360, Property, Plant, and Equipment.